 As you can see, creating shoes that offload pressure is a relatively simple process that does not require any special tools.

 The post-op shoe soles reduce pressure by as much as 60%.
-Besides the benefits the post-op shoe insert offers in terms of wound care and healing, this also enables one to remain ambulatory.
+Besides the benefits the post-op shoe insert offers in terms of wound care and healing, this also enables one to continue walking.
 The post-op shoe off load insoles are constructed of an EVA (ethylene-vinyl acetate), a foam material that is firm enough for comfortable movement.

 The specific pressure relief insole also takes care to eliminate the occurrence of ring edema and edge abrasion via a cushioning cover.